dgucc/sandbox/tips/linux.md

 `$ sudo apt-get autoremove --purge`

-## Move home into separate partition
+## Move home into a separate partition

 With a LiveCD
 - use **gparted** to reduce root partition (/dev/sda5) and create a new one for /home  (/dev/sda6)